KristianMeier/cvr-clone-jeanette/ReadMe.md

 ## Run app

-1. Install and open Docker
+1. Install and open `Docker`
 2. In root directory run `docker-compose up`
 3. In your browser open `localhost` or `localhost:80`

 ## Project Scope

 I built some of the pages/features from a site i use everyday: `https://cvr.dk`.
-The project is built the technologies, that I should be familiar with for my internship to work on `https://www.billy.dk` starting ` 1st of January 2023``.
-Please refere to the folder /src/Mocks for the pages i have mocked `.
+The project is built the technologies, that I should be familiar with for my internship to work on `https://www.billy.dk` starting ` 1st of January 2023`.
+Please refere to the folder `frontend/src/Mocks` for the pages i have mocked `.

 ## What do I want to practice in this project?